Peugeot Rifter MPV (2018 - ) review

 What's the interior like?

-Some questionable plastics can be found within the Rifter’s cabin, but it’s a nicer place to sit and spend time than the old Partner Tepee.
+Some questionable plastics can be found within the Rifter’s cabin, but overall it’s a nice place to sit and spend time.
 The rotary gear selector on the automatic models feels a little flimsy, and there’s an uncomfortable meeting of three different plastic trim finishes on the passenger-side console, but what lifts the Rifter is the adoption of Peugeot’s iCockpit concept.
-That means clear, attractive analogue dials flanking a digital screen that’s mounted high up, in the driver’s eyeline, without obstructing the road ahead.
+That's marketing speak for the clear, attractive analogue dials flanking a digital screen that’s mounted high up, in the driver’s eyeline, without obstructing the road ahead.

 Base Active models employ a DAB radio in a centre-console mounted add-on, but Allure and GT-Line versions of the Rifter are blessed with the eight-inch capacitive touch-screen infotainment.
 In this guise, the Peugeot’s cabin is most attractive and easy to use.

 This is the Peugeot Rifter’s strongest discipline.
 Its upright exterior dimensions lead to a vast cabin, even on the shorter-wheelbase version.
 Buyers can opt for five- or seven-seat configurations, while the second row of seats on most models are all individually sliding and folding items (except on the Active, where it’s a 60:40 split bench).
 The front passenger seat also folds flat, allowing items of three metres in length to be carried on board the long-wheelbase Rifter.
 Space in the optional third row of seats is tight in the standard car, but the long variant can carry seven tall adults on board with little difficulty.